Belfast Harp Societies

 The Belfast Harp Society (1808–1813) and its successor, the Irish Harp Society (1819–1839), were philanthropic associations formed in the town of Belfast, Ireland, for the purpose of sustaining the music and tradition of itinerant Irish harpists, and secondarily, of promoting the study of the Irish language, history, and antiquities.
 For its patronage, the original society drew upon a diminishing circle of veterans of the patriotic and reform politics of the 1780s and 1790s, among them several unrepentant United Irishmen.
 In its sectarian division, Belfast became increasingly hostile to Protestant interest in distinctive Irish culture.
 The society reconvened as the Irish Harp Society in 1819 only as a result of a large and belated subscription raised from expatriates in India.
 Once that source was exhausted, the new society ceased its activity.

+The mission of sustaining the traditions of the Irish harp was taken up in 1992 by the Belfast Harp Orchestra.
+In the ten years of its existence, the stage troupe performed internationally and schooled a new generation of local harpists.

 Belfast Harp Society

 Subscribers

 Inaugurated at meeting held St. Patrick's Day, 1808, the Belfast Harp Society was an initiative of members of the Society for Promoting Knowledge (the Linen Hall Library).
 Rules were drawn up by the town physicians James MacDonnell, Samuel Bryson and Robert Tennent.
 The declared aims were:preserving the national music and national instrument of Ireland by instructing a number of blind children in playing the Irish harp, and also procuring and disseminating information relative to the language, history and antiquities of Ireland.Heading the list of 191 people pledging for this purposes between one guinea and twenty guineas annually, was town's proprietor, the Marquess of Donegall.
 The president was Earl O'Neill.
 Yet among the subscribers in the largely Presbyterian town were many who, as United Irishmen, had challenged the aristocracy and their Anglican establishment.
 The Society was chaired by Gilbert McIlveen, a founding member of the United Irishmen and counted on the support of Dr. William Drennan who as author of the United Irish test or pledge had called for the "union of power among Irishmen of every religious persuasion"; Drennan's sister and political confidant, Martha McTier; Francis, John, and Mary Ann McCracken, brothers and sister to Henry Joy McCracken who in 1798 had led the rebels who killed Earl O'Neill's father in battle at Antrim and was subsequently hanged; Robert Tennent's brother William, a former state prisoner; and Thomas McCabe, whose son William Putnam McCabe was forced into French exile after seeking with Robert Emmet to renew the republican insurrection in 1803.

 The creation of the society harkened back to Belfast's first Harp Festival in July 1792.
 This had been staged for the benefit of the Belfast Charitable Society but coincided with the town's Bastille Day celebrations.
 These had been complete with parades by local Volunteer corps, and resolutions, carried by the new-formed United Irishmen, in favour of Catholic Emancipation and Parliamentary Reform.